Cairo Entry Requirements

 Includes

-United States United Kingdom Germany France Italy Spain Netherlands Canada Australia New Zealand Japan South Korea Russia Brazil Mexico India South Africa Turkey
+United States United Kingdom Canada Australia All EU member states Japan South Korea New Zealand Russia

 Visa Required

-A small group of countries must obtain a tourist visa in advance from an Egyptian embassy or consulate.
+Travelers whose countries are not listed above must obtain a tourist visa from an Egyptian embassy or consulate prior to arrival.

-How to Apply: Apply in person or by appointment at the nearest Egyptian diplomatic mission; provide passport, application form, photos, hotel booking, and bank statements.
+How to Apply: Apply in person or by courier at the nearest Egyptian diplomatic mission.
+Processing averages 7, 10 working days.

 Arrival Process